 Industrial Power Distribution Units

-- Protecting equipment from industrial environments with noisy power using EMI filters, surge suppressors, and more.
+- Protects downstream equipment from noisy facility power using EMI filters, surge suppressors, and other techniques.

-- Saving space by consolidating conditioning and conversion capabilities often in external power boxes.
+- Saves space by integrating conditioning and conversion needs instead of housing them as external boxes.

 - Marway specializes in application-specific PDUs.